Stonesjtu/go-docker/README.md

 The Mesos plugin integrates go-docker in as a mesos framework (http://mesos.apache.org/).
 Framework is managed via the scheduler process.

 It does not manage for the moment Mesos master failover nor reoffers (offer rejected)/slave failure.
-Slave labels (go-docker constraints labels) are not yet managed either.
+See bugs for remaining issues/missing feaures for Mesos.

 Tasks are executed using Mesos executor with Docker.
 Port allocation (for interactive jobs) are managed via the port resources declared on slaves.

+Slaves should be started with an attribute "hostname" matching the slave hostname or ip, for example:

+    mesos-slave.sh --master=10.0.0.1:5050 --containerizers=docker,mesos --attributes='hostname:10.0.0.2'

 ## User scripts